Obstetrician Perth

 Antenatal care with the midwife

-- 4-8 weeks - Contact the rooms and organise a booking with your obstetrician.
-Speak to our practice midwife and ensure that you understand all required investigations and that you have initiated the requests.
+Contact our rooms and organise a booking with our obstetrician.
+Speak to our practice midwife and ensure that you clearly understand all tests and investigations, and that you take action to organise or request them. - 10-14 weeks

-- 10-14 weeks - Your initial appointment with Dr Anna Holmes, timing dependent on the relevant early testing and screening options that you may have had.
-We regularly attempt to have relevant scans done on the same day as your initial appointment with Anna.
-It means that you will not need to take as much time off and that you will be able to do this with one visit to the hospital.
+Your initial antenatal appointment with the obstetrician.
+The timing depends on any early testing that is relevant for you, and on the screening options that you may have had.
+We will try to have the relevant scans organised on the day of your initial appointment with Anna or Rhys.
+It means that you then don’t need to take as much time off work, so you can cover your scan and your appointment with one trip to the hospital. - 16-17 weeks

-- 16-17 weeks - Your antenatal appointment with Marie.
-She will check your blood pressure and listen to your baby’s heartbeat.
-There will be plenty of time to discuss your pregnancy to date and answer any new questions that you may have.
-The midwife will also organise the requests for any tests or scans that may be required.
-This is where you will really feel that continuity of care really makes a difference when you are pregnant.
+Antenatal appointment with midwife Marie.
+Here she will check your blood pressure and listen to your baby’s heartbeat.
+At this appointment you will have plenty of time to ask any questions you may have, to discuss your pregnancy to date, and to organise the requests for other tests or scans that may be required. - 20-21 weeks

-- 24 weeks - Your regular check-up is once again with Marie unless there are any complications with your pregnancy at which point you will, of course, see Anna as your obstetrician.
+Your regular check-up is once again with Marie.
+In case there are any complications with your pregnancy, you will the obstetrician. - 28 weeks

 Obstetrics Murdoch